Frequently Asked Questions

 · Type of application which is being made.

-What do you check during the accommodation inspection?
+What do we check during the accommodation inspection?

-We have to measure every room in the accommodation to ensure the property will not become statutorily overcrowded and has sufficient space to accommodate both the current occupiers and any additional people who propose to live there after the visa is granted.
+We have to measure every room (unless it is a shared house) in the accommodation to ensure the property will not become statutorily overcrowded and has sufficient space to accommodate both the current occupiers and any additional people who propose to live there after the visa is granted.

 The property will also be inspected internally and externally using the Housing Health and Safety Rating System (HHSRS) covered by Part 1 of the Housing Act 2004.